IsacPasianotto/Reversi-game/README.md

           ```
       Those commands work also with `docker` instead of `podman`.
 - If you are a linux user and use [`wayland`](https://wayland.freedesktop.org/) as display server, to run the desktop version of the application you will need [`xwayland`](https://wayland.freedesktop.org/xserver.html) installed on your system.

+## Credits and attributions

+The complete list of all the credits, attributions and licenses can be found in the file [`ATTRIBUTIONS.md`](./ATTRIBUTIONS.md). file.